newrelic/go-agent/README.md

 to support the following frameworks and libraries.
 Frameworks and databases which don't have an integration package may still be instrumented using the [newrelic](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic/) package primitives.
-Specifically, more information about instrumenting your database using these primitives can be found [here](GUIDE.md#datastore-segments).

 <!---
 NOTE!
-When updating the table below, be sure to update the docs site version too: https://docs.newrelic.com/docs/agents/go-agent/get-started/go-agent-compatibility-requirements -->
+When updating the tables below, be sure to update the docs site version too: https://docs.newrelic.com/docs/agents/go-agent/get-started/go-agent-compatibility-requirements -->